 Introduction to Data Models

-A Data Model is the way data is imported, stored, and accessed to support data analysis, including creating reports, dashboards, and infusing analytics into your applications.
-This document discusses the different types of data models offered by Sisense and the considerations that you need to take into account when deciding which ones to use.
+A Data Model refers to the way data is imported, stored, and accessed to support data analysis, including creating reports, dashboards, and infusing analytics into your applications.

 ElastiCubes are Sisense’s proprietary, high-performance analytical databases.
 They're specifically designed to withstand the extensive querying typically required for business intelligence applications.
 Import data from a variety of data sources into a Sisense ElastiCube, which becomes the database that supports your dashboard.
 Update your ElastiCube as the data in your sources change.
 Sisense also supports auto-updating, scaling, and source database modification without the need to re-build the entire data set.

 With ElastiCubes, you connect to your data sources, design your schema, and import your data (build).
 Sisense imports all of the relevant data from your sources into the ElastiCube.

 To learn more about ElastiCubes and how to model them, see:

 Unlike ElastiCube models, Live models run queries directly against the data source.
 This provides you with near real-time data updates in your dashboard, meaning that in a lot of cases the queries are only as fast as the data source.
 The exception is when an identical query is performed within the cache timeout period (configurable in System Configuration > Query).
 In this case, the query will be served from cache instead of publishing another query to the warehouse or database.